FXelix/Voyager_Distance_Tweets/README.md

 - APOD: 2nd september 2017:
 <img src="https://apod.nasa.gov/apod/image/1709/voyager_modern_poster.jpg" alt="APOD: 2nd september 2017" height="400"/>

+## Project Structure

+- bot.py is the main file from where the tweets are send.

+- voyager_distance.py, NEO_flyby.py and nasa_data.py are the files resonsible for accessing the APIs and scraping the data.

+- The individual scripts are written in a way that no error might interrupt the process.
+Instead no tweet will be send regarding that data.

 ## TODO

 - Add more information, possibly trough more APIs
-- Allow .gif formats, but only up to 3MB (Twitter limitation)
+- ~Allow .gif formats, but only up to 3MB (Twitter limitation)~